chrisguest75/shell_examples/33_awscli/COSTEXPLORER.md

 TODO:

-* Can I do a query in cost explorer and export it to json?
+* Can I do a query in cost explorer console and export it to json for use on cmdline?

+## NOTES

+* Use `fx` tool to help quickly parse the results. [antonmedv/fx](https://github.com/antonmedv/fx)

 ## Accounts and Dimensions